Mark Mills (architect)

-Mark Mills (July 12, 1921–June 6, 2007) was an American architect who worked during the latter half of the 20th century.
+Mark Edward Mills (July 12, 1921–June 6, 2007) was an American architect who worked during the latter half of the 20th century.
 He apprenticed for Frank Lloyd Wright at Taliesin West from 1944–1948.
 Mills adapted Wright's ideas by exploring the free-form possibilities of organic design by pouring concrete into molds, a technique in construction that allows for free-form exploration.
 Mills is known for his use of wood, glass, and stone.
 Imagination aided by a background in architectural engineering allowed him to push boundaries beyond other architects of his time.
 His designs were guided by his desire to use local materials, recyclable manufactured pieces, and wood as close to its original form as possible.

 Education

-Mills left his home town of Jerome, Arizona, to attend the University of Colorado, graduating with a Bachelor of Science degree in Architectural Engineering.
+Mills left his home town of Jerome, Arizona to attend the University of Arizona.
+He transferred to the University of Colorado, graduating with a Bachelor of Science degree in Architectural Engineering.
 After graduating he was invited to meet the renowned Frank Lloyd Wright.
 In 1944, Mills interviewed with Wright for an apprenticeship at his firm, Taliesin West.
 Subsequently, Mills moved to Scottsdale, Arizona, and spent the next four years working under Wright and learning about design and building from the ground up.